Everything You Ever Wanted To Know About Buying a Bandage Dress

 - Customer Service.
 Are there telephone numbers, live chat, or other means of contact visible on the website?
 If you have a problem with your order can you speak to a human being?

 - Sizes.
 In practice, sizes can vary between retailers.
 Consult size charts, see what customers are saying and speak to the retailer about their sizing policy.

 Bandage dresses come in sizes, X-Small, Small, Medium and Large, with some styles in X-Large or Plus Size.

 Sizes are meant to be standard across all retailers but vary in practice, sometimes considerably.
 Check size charts and ask retailers before buying.
 Retailers should ensure that sizes are supplied consistently and accurately to their published size charts.

 What size should I buy?

 Are you confused about what size to buy in a bandage dress?
-Here are a few tips on how to choose the right size bandage dress prior to placing your order:
+See our size chart for a detailed explanation.

 Bodycon vs. Bandage Dresses

 Bodycon and bandage are terms often used interchangeably.
 However, there are differences between the two dress types.
 The infographic below explains the essential differences, with a more detailed explanation found in our article on the subject.